Diffusion Beats Autoregressive in Data-Constrained Settings: Experiments

 \section{Experiments}

 Our goal is to compare the performance of masked diffusion models and autoregressive models in data-constrained settings.
 To this end, we train a total of 200 models—100 diffusion models and 100 autoregressive models—across varying unique data sizes, model scales, and epoch counts.
 We present the empirical results in Section \ref{sec:flops}.
 In Section \ref{sec:fitting}, we fit scaling laws tailored to data-constrained regimes for both model types, following the methodology introduced by Muennighoff \etal \cite{muennighoff2023scaling}.
 These scaling laws allow us to analyze performance trends and identify scenarios where diffusion models should be preferred over autoregressive ones (Section \ref{sec:when-diffusion}).
-Finally, in Section \ref{sec:downstream}, we demonstrate that the superior validation loss of diffusion models indeed correlates with improved downstream task performance.
+In Section \ref{sec:downstream}, we demonstrate that the superior validation loss of diffusion models indeed correlates with improved downstream task performance.
+Finally, in Section~\ref{sec:why} we investigate the underlying cause of diffusion’s advantage in data-constrained settings, showing that its exposure to diverse token orderings enables better generalization than AR’s fixed left-to-right factorization.